sergiokopplin/indigo/_posts/2020-06-21-inventing_the_nih.md

 Coolidge's reversal stands out to me as a positive example of how local context can influence long-term public policy making.
 We have an almost perfect counter-factual to consider what would have happened in the absence of the influenza outbreak.
 The bill had been before Congress already just a year prior, a similar bill had already passed and been vetoed, and yet with few if any changes, the NIH was able to win support once an acute event highlighted the importance of such an institution for long-term health of the public.

-### Demonstrations of success
+### Exponential growth in biomedical capability

 A key component of Ransdell's presentation was a set of vignettes highlighting biomedical research advances with everyday impact.

 In one portion of the presentation, Ransdell showed short microscopy film of motile cells in a culture dish taken by [scientists at Rockefeller in Albert H Ebeling's group](http://centennial.rucares.org/index.php?page=Mammalian_Cells) during the hearings.
 These movies are so entrancing that many scientists ([myself included](https://jkimmel.net/heteromotility)) still work on understanding the biology on display today.
 I found this aspect of the argument endearing, and wanted to dig a little deeper than Harden's coverage.

 I found what appears to be the exact exchange [captured here](https://books.google.com/books?id=JwQ7FkdAo7AC&pg=PA20&lpg=PA20&dq=national+institutes+of+health+ransdell+film+cell+culture&source=bl&ots=nSnL8LUe3k&sig=ACfU3U3NSj9xxXUeTAIHWSjmn1PHpJf6Hw&hl=en&sa=X&ved=2ahUKEwjkweCfq5TqAhVYCTQIHcPeC3oQ6AEwCXoECAkQAQ#v=onepage&q=national%20institutes%20of%20health%20ransdell%20film%20cell%20culture&f=false):